 Bottled oxygen is also a great thing to keep handy.
-This is a product you can’t take in your carry-on on the plane but don’t turn blue because you can find it in different places along Peru, just check the Oxy-force website and prevent any lack of oxygen.
+This is a product you can’t take in your carry-on on the plane but don’t turn blue because you can find it at different places along Peru.

 This said, relax and have a great experience conquering any restaurant or summit you want in our country.